Yaxin-Cui/network-based-discrete-choice-model/README.md

 ## Data

-The data files should be placed in the same directory as this Markdown file or in a specified path.
+The data files should be placed in the same directory as the code file or in a specified path.
 The data files are:

 - `Sampled_data_to_share.csv`
 - `test_data_to_share.csv`

+## Codes:

+The codes file can also be found in Code_choice_set_6.R

-## Part 1: Load Data and Network Construction
+### Part 1: Load Data and Network Construction

 ```R
 # data1-5000 customer, each has 6 products in choice set and 1 product finally buy